sukiesun/datasciencecoursera/README.md

 datasciencecoursera
 ===================
-## This is the first repo I created for "The Data Scientist’s Toolbox"
+## This is created for "The Data Scientist’s Toolbox"